MicrosoftDocs/Viva/Viva/glint/people-science/propelling-action-taking.md

 - **T**ake one step forward

 ## [Manager Quick Guide to Results and Conversations](https://go.microsoft.com/fwlink/?linkid=2270009)
-Share this guide with your managaers to help them navigate the Glint platform and interpret and use survey results.
+Share this guide with your managers to help them navigate the Glint platform and interpret and use survey results.

 ## [Managers using Viva Glint ACT Conversations](https://adoption.microsoft.com/files/viva/glint/Microsoft-Viva-Glint-manager-quick-guide.pdf))
 Read this article from Viva People Science for a deeper dive into the ACT conversation and how your managers can use them: